iCodeWalker/ref-application-debug/readme.md

     In /src/index.js, import StrictMode from react
     import {StrictMode} from 'react';

-    StrictMode will be ignored once the application is built
+    Note : Don't have to worry about the StrictMode as StrictMode will be ignored once the application is built

 ## Browser Extenstions

     React Developer tools extention will help us check and modify react components live.

+        Make a custom component for the Cube so that it can be in the component tree.

+        Using the extension we can now update the props value directly in the browser without the need to update the compoent  at the code level.

 ## Debug UI with Leva